 MHASD provides mental health services to adults, children and families through an extensive system of care that includes community-based services, respite, sub-acute and inpatient care, residential treatment, and transitional housing.

-MHASD serves Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health, formerly known as Verity, as well as people who have no insurance or resources.
+MHASD serves Oregon Health Plan members enrolled in Health Share of Oregon/Multnomah Mental Health, as well as people who have no insurance or resources.
 To receive mental health treatment:

-- If your mental health insurance provider is Multnomah Mental Health (formerly Verity), go to any of the provider agencies listed in your member handbook.
-If you need help choosing a provider agency, call Multnomah Mental Health (formerly Verity) Member Services at (503) 988-5887
+- If your mental health insurance provider is Multnomah Mental Health, go to any of the agencies on the provider list.
+If you need help choosing a provider agency, call Multnomah Mental Health Member Services at (503) 988-5887

 - If you do not have insurance, call MHASD's Mental Health Call Center—open 24 hours a day, 7 days a week—at (503) 988-4888 to find out which provider agencies have low fees or sliding-scale payment plans.

 MHASD provides alcohol, drug, and gambling addiction prevention and treatment services to adults and youth.
 To receive addiction treatment, you can get a screening at your regular health provider or call MHASD's Mental Health Call Center--open 24 hours a day, 7 days a week--at (503) 988-4888 for assistance finding an appropriate provider.

 Early Assessment and Support Alliance (EASA) is an MHASD early intervention program for young people from age 15 to 25 experiencing the first symptoms of psychosis.
 The goal of the program is to prevent more serious problems later in life.
 Call EASA at 503-988-3272--open 24 hours a day, 7 days a week.